 SSRIs may also be used to treat other indications not listed in this guide.

-How do SSRIs work though?
-SSRIs pharmacology is all in the name – they are “selective serotonin reuptake inhibitors”.
-Serotonin is also known as 5-hydroxytryptamine (5-HT).
+SSRIs are “selective serotonin reuptake inhibitors”.
+Chemically, serotonin is known as 5-hydroxytryptamine (5-HT).

 Neurotransmitters – such as serotonin and norepinephrine – must pass from one neuron to another.
 A gap exists between both neurons – a space known as the synaptic cleft.
 When serotonin passes from the first neuron (the “presynaptic cell”) into the synaptic cleft, it traverses that gap to arrive at the surface of the second neuron (the “postsynaptic cell”).